hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

 BlueKenue may throw errors or not correctly show when working with 3d meshes.
 Some of the issues can be resolved by using the latest version of BlueKenue (v3.12.2-alpha at the time of editing this article).

 **OnFileOpendata(): ERROR: on Activate()**
-: **Causes** The error message typically occurs with parallelized model runs when Telemac3d / PARTEL did not correctly merge the mesh at the end of the simulation.
+: **Causes:** The error message typically occurs with parallelized model runs when Telemac3d / PARTEL did not correctly merge the mesh at the end of the simulation.

-  **Solution** Increase the simulation duration (`DURATION` keyword) slightly to be able to save the T3DRES files (mesh partition) while the simulation is still running but after the target simulation end time.
-For instance, if the target simulation end time is 7200 and the timestep is 10 s, increase the end time to 7300 and save the T3DRES files after 720 timesteps.
-Then, merge the T3DRES files manually by running the following command in *Terminal* `runcode.py --merge -w temp_directory/ telemac3d file.cas` (make sure the TELEMAC environment is activated with `source pysource.YOUR-ENV.sh`).
-To get help with running this command, read [this TELEMAC Forum entry](http://opentelemac.co.uk/index.php/assistance/forum5/21-telemac-3d/7221-continue-computation-from-temporary-file).
+  **Solution:** Force TELEMAC to not delete the temporary simulation folder (a folder that is visible in the simulation directory by default only while a simulation is running).
+Keeping the temporary calculation directory is achieved through adding a `-t` flag at the end of the simulation run command.
+For instance, tap the following to keep the simulation folder for a Telemac3d simulation (read more in in Annex A of the {{ tm3d }}): `telemac3d.py steering-file.cas -t`<br>The temporary folder contains T3DRES (mesh partition) files that can be merged and then opened in BlueKenue.
+To merge the T3DRES files run the following command (make sure the TELEMAC environment is still activated with `source pysource.YOUR-ENV.sh`):<br>`runcode.py --merge -w temp_directory/ telemac3d file.cas` <br>To get help with running this command, read [this TELEMAC Forum entry](http://opentelemac.co.uk/index.php/assistance/forum5/21-telemac-3d/7221-continue-computation-from-temporary-file).

-  **Updates** Follow the [BlueKenue thread in the TELEMAC Forum](http://www.openmascaret.org/index.php/assistance/forum5/blue-kenue/13278-issue-with-geometry-file?start=10#38837) for troubleshooting updates on this error.
+  For **updates on this message**, follow the [BlueKenue thread in the TELEMAC Forum](http://www.openmascaret.org/index.php/assistance/forum5/blue-kenue/13278-issue-with-geometry-file?start=10#38837) for troubleshooting updates on this error.

 ## PostTelemac Plugin